joshuagryphon/minihmm/README.rst

   that converts high-order models of arbitrary degree into mathematically equivalent first-order models over a virtual state space.
 This implementation allows all algorithms developed for first-order models to be applied in higher dimensions.
-See :mod:`minihmm.representation` for further detail.
+See :mod:`minihmm.represent` for further detail.

 - Emissions may be univariate or multivariate (for multidimensional emissions), continuous or discrete.
 See ``minihmm.factors`` for examples of distributions